Greenland is the size of Western Europe.

 Photo by David Trood

-In Greenland lives about 55,000 Greenlanders, of which 90% of these live in 16 towns, and the rest in small settlements.
+Greenland has about 55,000 inhabitants, of which 90% of these live in 16 towns, and the rest in small settlements.

 From north to south: 2,670 km (same distance as from Bergen in Norway to Tunis in North Africa).